E3SM-Project/HICCUP/README.md

 ### Obtaining Input Data

-Currently, ERA5 + NOAA SST/ice is the only supported input data option.
+Currently.
+ERA5 + NOAA SST/ice is the preferred input data option.
-To aquire new ERA5 data, be sure "cdsapi" is in your conda environment and set up your ECMWF API key in `~/.ecmwfapirc`,then edit and run:
+To aquire new ERA5 data, be sure "cdsapi" is in your conda environment and you've sset up your CDS API key in `~/.cdsapirc`.

-  `get_hindcast_data.ERA5.py`

-To aquire NOAA OI daily SST and sea ice data, edit and run:

-  `get_hindcast_data.NOAA_SSTICE.py`
+You can then use the `get_hindcast_data.ERA5.py` tool to obtain a single pair of ERA5 pressure level and surface data files with

+  `python get_hindcast_data.ERA5.py --start-date=<yyyymmdd> --output-root=<path>`

+Alternatively, you can obtain ERA5 files over a range of dates with a specified hourly frequency with

+  `python get_hindcast_data.ERA5.py --start-date=<yyyymmdd> --final-date=<yyyymmdd> --start-hour=<hh> --final-hour=<hh> --data-freq=3h --output-root=<path>`

+Note that while the `--output-root` argument is optional, it is recommended to make sure this points to a location on a scratch disk with sufficient space for large data files.

+Similarly, 0.25 degree NOAA OI daily SST and sea ice data can be obtained in yearly files by using the `get_hindcast_data.NOAA_SSTICE.py` tool with command line arguments to specify a year, or range of years as follows:

+  `python get_hindcast_data.NOAA_SSTICE.py --start-year=<yyyy> --final-year=<yyyy> --output-root=<path>`

+For a single year, omit the `--final-year` argument.

 --------------------------------------------------------------------------------